Middle East braces for bleak Ramzan as virus threat lingers

 From canceled iftar feasts to suspended mosque prayers, Muslims across the Middle East are bracing for a bleak month of Ramzan fasting as the threat of the COVID-19 pandemic lingers.
 Ramzan is a period for both self-reflection and socializing.
 Believers fast from dawn to dusk and then gather around a family or community meal each evening of Islam's holiest month, which begins later this week and ends with Eid al-Fitr festivities.

-But this year, the fast-spreading novel coronavirus threatens to dampen Ramzan like never before, with millions locked down across the Middle East from Saudi Arabia and Lebanon to the battle zones of Libya, Iraq, and Yemen.
-More dispiriting for many devout Muslims is that congregational worship including Taraweeh night prayers is prohibited in mosques across the region, with many closed in a bid to slow the spread of the virus.
+But this year, the fast-spreading novel coronavirus threatens to dampen Ramzan like never before, with millions locked down across the Middle East -- from Saudi Arabia and Lebanon to the battle zones of Libya, Iraq, and Yemen.
+More dispiriting for many devout Muslims is the banning of congregational worship, including Taraweeh nighttime prayers, in mosques across the region, with many closed in a bid to slow the spread of the virus.

 Several countries' religious authorities, including Saudi Arabia's Grand Mufti Abdulaziz al-Sheikh, have ruled that prayers during Ramzan and Eid be performed at home.
-"Our hearts are crying," said Ali Mulla, the muezzin at the Grand Mosque in Mecca.
+"Our hearts are crying," said Ali Mulla, the muezzin who gives the call to prayer at Mecca's Grand Mosque.

 "We are used to seeing the holy mosque crowded with people during the day, night, all the time...
 I feel pain deep inside."
 In recent weeks, a stunning emptiness has enveloped the sacred Kaaba -- a large black cube structure draped in gold-embroidered cloth in the Grand Mosque towards which Muslims around the world pray.
 The white-tiled area around the Kaaba is usually packed with tens of thousands of pilgrims.